Lovely photos as Nancy Isime gives fans work fashion inspiration

 Being a boss lady is more than just working hard and also has a lot to do with looking the part.
 Popular Nigerian media personality, Nancy Isime, seems to perfectly understand this.

-This 30-year-old TV girl has been hailed on several occasions, not only for her work ethics, but also for how she always seems to slay while at it.
+This 30-year-old TV girl has been hailed on several occasions, not only for her work ethic but also for how she always seems to slay while at it.

 Nancy’s charming smile, great figure, professionalism, fashion sense and talent has drawn many people to her and it is no wonder that a number of fans see her as a role model.